azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 2.16.2

+- Use new [MngAdsSDK] + *Adapter.a
+- Use new DFP 7.55.0 [GoogleMobileAds.framework]
+- Use new FacebookAudience 5.6.1 version [FBAudienceNetwork.framework]

 ## Upgrading to 2.16.1